 If your laptop overheats frequently, then maybe a problem is insufficient cooling.
 But, you can easily cool your laptop down by getting a cooling pad from the market.
 They typically have fans that blow on the bottom of your laptop to keep its temperature within a safe range.
 Cooling pads are very useful and they will offer extra cooling to your temperamental laptop.
-However, if you can’t invest in cooling pads instantly, then you can try to use your laptop on the clean and flat surface.
-You should never put your laptop on your bed because your laptop’s fan can get filled by dust and that will increase the temperature of your laptop.
+However, if you can’t invest in cooling pads instantly, then you can try to use your laptop on a clean and flat surface.
+You should never put your laptop on your bed because your laptop’s fan can get filled with dust and that will increase the temperature of your laptop.

 Change your Laptop’s Charger

 Sometimes, it has been recorded that overheating issue while playing games occurs due to the culprit charger.
 Many users have reported that their charger is faulty and after replacing their laptop’s charger – their laptop has been performing perfectly fine.
 When you are going to replace your laptop’s charger make sure to buy the charger of the same manufacturer because the wrong company’s charger can increase problems for you.
 It might be a little expensive to get a branded charger, but it is going to be worth it.